ilianusss/TigerCompilor/README.md

 # TigerCompilor
-Compilor for Tiger language from Tiger code to LLVM (no backend).
+Compilor for Tiger language from Tiger code to LLVM (no backend) for EPITA.